 Difference Between Lessor and Lessee

-The lessor refers to the person who owns the asset and allows the other person, known as lessee, to use their asset by getting periodic rent in return whereas a lessee refers to the person who uses the asset owned by another person, known as lessor, for a specified period by paying some periodic rent as per the terms of agreement.
+The lessor refers to the person who owns the asset and allows the other person, known as the lessee, to use their asset by getting periodic rent in return.
+In contrast, a lessee refers to the person who uses the asset owned by another person, known as a lessor, for a specified period by paying some periodic rent per the terms of the agreement.

-The lessor is the owner of the property and does not use it for its own use; on the other hand, the lessee temporarily acquires the property and uses it for its own use.
 The process of leasing is very simple.
 It begins with the lessor giving his asset or property to the lessee.
-Then the lessee pays monthly agreed upon lease or rent to the lessor.
-After the contract is over, the lessee returns the asset to the lessor.
-The lessor can be an individual or an entity, and the assets leased can be a building, vehicle, or even Industrial equipment and business equipment.
-The lease assets can also be intangible properties like computer software
+Then the lessee pays monthly agreed-upon lease or rent to the lessor.
+After the contract, the lessee returns the asset to the lessor.
+The lessor is the property owner and does not use it for its use; on the other hand, the lessee temporarily acquires the property and uses it for its use.
+The lessor can be an individual or an entity; the assets leased can be a building, vehicle, or even Industrial equipment and business equipment.
+The lease assets can also be intangible properties like computer software.

-- A lessor is an individual or an entity who rents his property or his asset to another individual or entity.
-The lessor can be used as a synonym to the owner or landlord.
-One key point to remember is that the lessor is responsible for repairs which are not caused by the lessee
+- A lessor is an individual or an entity who rents his property or asset to another individual or entity.
+The lessor can be used as a synonym for the owner or landlord.
+One key point to remember is that the lessor is responsible for repairs the lessee does not cause

-- In financial terms, a lessee is a person to whom we rent or loan something.
-In return to this, the lessee pays rent or lease.
-A lessee can be considered as a synonym to a renter or with a tenant
+- A lessee can be considered a synonym for a renter or a tenant.
+In financial terms, a lessee is a person we rent or loan something to.
+In return for this, the lessee pays rent or lease.

 Lessor vs. Lessee Infographics